Best Weaning Food For Your Baby (6-12 Months)

-Sugar: Sweeten the food with mashed banana or stewed dry fruits puree.
+Sugar: Sweeten food with mashed banana or stewed dry fruits puree.
 No artificial sweeteners as it encourages your child to develop a sweet tooth.

-Whole Nuts: They are a choking hazard and difficult to process
+Whole nuts: They are a choking hazard and difficult to process.

-Certain Fish: To avoid mercury poisoning.
+Certain fish: To avoid mercury poisoning.